fmhy/edit/TorrentPiracyGuide.md

 ## ▷ Aggregators

-* **Note** - Some aggregators still include TPB, so it's best to avoid using them for software and games.
+* **Note** - Aggregators include many sources, so it's best to avoid using them for software and games.

 ***